danielyhsun/GrIMP/README.md

 Various command classes implementing the CollageCommand interface, such as AddImageToLayer, AddLayer, LoadProject, NewProject, Quit, SaveImage, SaveProject, and SetFilter.

+**Features interface:** An interface representing the functions to execute when an action is performed by the user with the graphical user interface.

+**CollageGuiController class:** A class implementing the Features interface, which handles user interactions with the graphical user interface, and updates the model accordingly.
+For example, when the "New Project" menu item is clicked in the GUI, an action event calls the newProject method in this class to be run, which initializes a new project in the model, and calls other relevant methods in the model and view when a new project is to be created.

 ---

 ### View: